shreyam1008/dbterm/README.md

 2. Create tag `v<version>`.
 3. Publish GitHub release assets + checksums.
 4. Update the APT repository on `gh-pages`.
+5. Stamp binaries with the same manifest version/commit for `dbterm --version`.

 If the tag already exists, the workflow fails (prevents duplicate release tags).